 Stimulants are the opposite of depressants.
 They increase central nervous system activity and, as a result, create alertness with increased vigilance, a sense of well-being, and euphoria.
 Stimulants are commonly known as uppers.
 They encompass a broad category of substances and can be found in over-the-counter drugs, prescription medications, illegal substances and herbal extracts.

-Stimulants are used for many medical conditions, such as allergic rhinitis, attention deficit disorder, narcolepsy and obstructive sleep apnea.
+Stimulants are used for many medical conditions, such as allergic rhinitis, attention deficit hyperactivity disorder, narcolepsy and obstructive sleep apnea.
 When prescribed and taken correctly, their benefits can strongly outweigh their abuse potential.
 However, when stimulants are abused, they can create many unwanted and dangerous side effects.

 Stimulants that are not medically prescribed can be found on the streets and in herbal extracts.
 These are commonly taken to induce a sense of euphoria and as appetite suppressants to lose weight.
 Common examples of illegal street drugs that are stimulants include cocaine, MDMA, amphetamines and ephedrine.